nextbreakpoint/kubernetes-playground/README.md

     create-standard-storageclass

-A Storage Class is required in order to create Persistent Volumes on the cluster nodes.
+A Storage Class is required in order to create Persistent Volumes which live on cluster nodes.

-A Persistent Volume configuration looks like:
+A Persistent Volume configuration for creating a volume on node k8s1 looks like:

     apiVersion: v1
     kind: PersistentVolume